 And the location gives her the opportunity to showcase the works of Indy artists to visitors from all over the world.

 Which brings us to Walter Lobyn Hamilton’s new solo exhibition Narrative Not Included at Long-Sharp, on view through March.

 Hamilton’s work definitely pops, to use the oft-used expression of many a graphic designer, off the canvas.
 This self-described “vinyl record artist” has made a well-deserved reputation for his mosaics, of sorts.
 Broken vinyl records are his medium.
 He assembles pieces of vinyl onto a canvas into the images of popular icons—Malcolm X, Lauryn Hill, and Bob Dylan to cite a few examples—drawn from the music world and from politics.

 It’s worth noting that the 32-year-old Hamilton has been a part of the Indianapolis art scene for a while.
 He was a featured artist at Art & Soul in 2011, organized by the Arts Council of Indianapolis, in the Indianapolis Artsgarden.
-But more recently, his work has found its way into a Nike store in New York City, into the homes of various celebrities, and onto the set of the hit TV series Empire.
+But more recently, his work has found its way into an Adidas store in New York City, into the homes of various celebrities, and onto the set of the hit TV series Empire.

 A particularly memorable work was his 2014 portrait of spoken-word artist/musician Gil-Scott Heron (not part of this exhibition) where he snipped pieces of vinyl of record into individual letters.
 He spelled these letters out into words.
 And then he assembled the words into a dead-on likeness of his subject—word becoming flesh, as it were.
 Call it collage, call it portraiture, call it concrete poetry on canvas.